 We make near-constant use of our collections during the TDi.
 For example, when discussing Greek we examine original editions covering the full five-and-a-half centuries of Greek printing; and when looking at Indian typefaces we have access to the original drawings of the most popular typefaces for the whole of the continent.

 We always work with original artefacts: experiencing the scale, material, and reproduction technology of designed matter is essential for understanding why this is worth discussing.
 For example, how does the shift to smaller print formats influence the design of newspaper headline typefaces?
 And how does the translation of a typographic structure developed for print to a tablet with flexible layout impact on the branding typeface?

 TDi and MATD alumni who want to extend their projects or continue their research can enrol for one week only.
 This opportunity is ideal for designers who want to benefit from the familiar intensive environment to advance specific areas of their work (e.g. further work on global scripts) and people planning research proposals.

 — Terrance Weinzierl (@TypeTerrance) November 2, 2013

-The 2017 fees are £2,610 for the full course (£960 for returning participants, for one week).
-Registrations with a card can be made on the University online store.
+The 2017 fees were £2,610 for the full course (£960 for returning participants, for one week).
+2018 fees will be adjusted slightly, as per inflation.
+Registrations with a card can be made on the University online store, from December 2017 onwards.
 We can provide documentation for institutional registrations.
 Accommodation is available on-campus, at a range of costs.
 Get in touch with the course director, Gerry Leonidas, before making any bookings.
 We will discuss your interests, and help with arrangements.